Aliases for BST2 Gene

 GeneCards Summary for BST2 Gene

 BST2 (Bone Marrow Stromal Cell Antigen 2) is a Protein Coding gene.
-Diseases associated with BST2 include Chikungunya and Stomatitis.
-Among its related pathways are Immune response IFN alpha/beta signaling pathway and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include poly(A) RNA binding and signal transducer activity.
+Diseases associated with BST2 include Stomatitis and Human Immunodeficiency Virus Type 1.
+Among its related pathways are Interferon gamma signaling and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity.